At least Koeman has Messi: Ronaldo absence a major blow for Juventus boss Pirlo | Goal.com

 Nobody is gunning for Pirlo.
 He is a popular character in Italy and has many friends in the game, and the press.

-As Andrea Del Piero quite rightly pointed out on Sky last week, his former team-mate deserves some patience.
+As Alessandro Del Piero quite rightly pointed out on Sky last week, his former team-mate deserves some patience.

 "It is not the right time to talk about [his position]," the Juve legend argued.
 "We'll have to see what happens in a few months or weeks.